STAMP-project/dspot/docs/dspot-for-dummies.md

 2. Execute DSpot
 ```
-cd dspot
-java -jar target/dspot-1.0.0-jar-with-dependencies.jar  -p ../dhell/dspot.properties -i 1 -t  fr.inria.stamp.examples.dhell.HelloAppTest -a MethodAdd
+java -jar ../dspot/dspot/target/dspot-1.0.5-SNAPSHOT-jar-with-dependencies.jar -p ./dspot.properties -i 1 -t fr.inria.stamp.examples.dhell.HelloAppTest -a MethodAdd
 ```
 The execution uses these parameters:
+* jar: [mandatory] specify the path to the DSpot library
-* p: [mandatory] specify the path to the configuration file.
+* p: [mandatory] specify the path to the DSpot configuration file.
-* i: specify the number of amplification iteration.
+* i: specify the number of amplification iterations.
 * t: fully qualified names of test classes to be amplified.
 * a: specify the list of amplifiers to use.

 3. Check the Output
-The result of the amplification consists of 14 new tests, as shown in the output below.
+The result of the amplification consists of 15 new tests, as shown in the output below.
 Those new tests are written to the output folder specified by configuration property outputDirectory (dspot-out/).
 ```
 ======= REPORT =======
 PitMutantScoreSelector:
-The original test suite kill 107 mutants
+The original test suite kills 104 mutants
-The amplification results with 14 new tests
+The amplification results with 15 new tests
-it kill 12 more mutants
+it kills 15 more mutants

-01:43 INFO: Print AmplHelloAppTest with 14 amplified test cases in dspot-out/
+2018-01-11 12:50:04,540 INFO fr.inria.diversify.dspot.DSpot - Print AmplHelloAppTest with 15 amplified test cases in dspot-out/
-73172 ms
+81162 ms

 ```